Abibubble/ms3-the-bar-blade/TESTING.md

 * Checks their password entry against the hashed password stored in their user in the database.
 * If either username or password don't match what's in the database, it returns a flash message.
 * The flash message doesn't inform them if it was the username or password that was incorrect.
+* The user is able to view their password before logging in to check for typos.

 ### Log Out
 * &#128100;
 * Logs the user out of the current session user account.
 * Removes all session data.

+### Homepage
+* &#128683;
+* All cocktails are displayed on this page.
+* There is a search function, as explained below in [Search](#search).
+* Category and User names are displayed capitalized.
+* If the recipe is too long for the box, there is a helpful scrollbar to ensure the page stays stylistically smooth.

+### Profile
+* &#128100;
+* Only accessible for logged in users.
+* This page displays only the cocktail recipes added by the currently logged in user.
+* It allows users to edit or delete any cocktail recipe that they have added.
+* &#128272; If the user is an admin, all cocktails appear on their profile, not just the ones they've added.
+This is so the admin users can edit or delete any cocktail without needing to go into the MongoDB database.
+* There is also a button to allow a user to delete their account.
+* &#128272; If the user is the main admin account, the delete account section is not visible.

+### Delete Account
+* &#128100;
+* Only accessible for logged in users.
+* Creates a modal to confirm if the user wishes to delete their profile.
+* Once submitted, it deletes the user from the database, so the user can no longer log in.
+* Any recipes created by this user will change to 'undefined' user.
+* The user will be permanently deleted from the database.
+* &#128272; This function is not able to delete the main admin account, with the username of 'admin'.
+This is to avoid the site being left with no admin users by accident.

 ### Add Cocktail
 * &#128100;